Condolences pour in after death of Spanish junior rider Iván Meléndez Luque

 Tributes have been made after the death of Spanish junior rider Iván Meléndez Luque, following a crash on the second stage of the Vuelta Ribera de Duero.

-The 17-year-old passed away from his injuries after being involved in an incident along with around 20 other riders as the race approached the small village of El Amogable in Soria.
-Attempts were made to revive Meléndez Luque at the scene and in the ambulance on the way to the hospital, according to reports.
-His death was confirmed on Saturday evening.
+The 17-year-old died from his injuries after being involved in an incident along with around 20 other riders as the race approached the small village of El Amogable in Soria.
+Attempts were made to revive Meléndez Luque at the scene and in the ambulance on the way to hospital, according to reports by several Spanish media.
+His death was confirmed by local officials on Saturday evening.

 The stage was immediately suspended and the following day’s racing also cancelled following the incident.
 A short memorial was held on Sunday at the planned stage finish in Aranda.

 Meléndez Luque was from the town of Colmenar near Málaga.
-He raced for the Tenerife-Cabberty team and was a late replacement for the Vuelta Ribera de Duero following an injury to one of his team-mates.
-Local reports say that two other riders were taken to hospital from the impact of the crash.
+He raced for the Tenerife-Cabberty U19 team and was a late replacement at the Vuelta Ribera de Duero following an injury to one of his teammates.
+Local reports say that two other riders were taken to Santa Bárbara Hospital in Soria and being treated for injuries.

 “We send all our love and support to the family, friends, and teammates of the athlete.
 Tomorrow, at 10:30 AM, we will gather in the Plaza de la Hispanidad in Aranda to pay tribute to them."

-A minute’s silence was observed at the start of the second stage of La Vuelta a España in Alba on Sunday.
+A minute’s silence was observed at the start of the second stage of the Vuelta a España in Alba on Sunday.

-Meléndez Luque’s passing is the third such incident in a European UCI race in the past 12 months; following the deaths of Swiss junior Muriel Furrer at the 2024 UCI Road World Championships in Zürich last September and more recently Hagens Berman-Jayco rider Samuel Privitera, who died after a crash on the opening stage of the Giro della Valle d'Aosta last month.
+This is the third incident involving a crash and death of a rider in a European UCI race in the past 12 months.
+Previously Swiss junior Muriel Furrer died after a crash at the 2024 UCI Road World Championships in Zürich last September and more recently Hagens Berman-Jayco rider Samuel Privitera died after a crash on the opening stage of the Giro della Valle d'Aosta last month.

 Everyone at Cyclingnews would like to extend their deepest condolences to Iván Meléndez Luque's family, friends and teammates.